100th Illinois General Assembly

 Support the Museum and Library Services Act of 2017

 The Museum and Library Services Act of 2017 (S. 2271) has been introduced by Senators Jack Reed (D-RI), Susan Collins (R-ME), Thad Cochran (R-MS), Kirsten Gillibrand (D-NY) and Lisa Murkowski (R-AK).
 The 2017 MLSA reauthorizes the Institute of Museum and Library Services (IMLS), showing congressional support for the federal agency and the funding it administers, including the Library Services Technology Act, the only federal program that exclusively covers services and funding for libraries.
 The LSTA provides more than $183 million for libraries through the Grants to States program, the National Leadership Grants for Libraries, the Laura Bush 21st Century Librarian Program, and Native American Library Services.
 While the current, approved 2018 appropriations bill, H.R.
 1625 includes funding for IMLS at increased levels, including a $5.7 million increase for LSTA, the White House's proposed budget for 2019 eliminates IMLS.
 We urge elected officials to support IMLS and library funding throughout the 2018 and 2019 appropriations cycles to avoid rescission this year or elimination next year.

 Support Restoration and Preservation of Net Neutrality

-The FCC recently voted to gut the net neutrality protections that limit the power of Internet Service Providers to slow websites, block mobile apps, or in any way control the information we access.
+The FCC voted last year to gut the net neutrality protections that limit the power of Internet Service Providers to slow websites, block mobile apps, or in any way control the information we access.
 Modern libraries rely on the Internet to collect, create and disseminate essential online information and services to the public.
 Strong, enforceable net neutrality rules are critical to keeping the Internet working the way it does now.
 The Congressional Review Act gives Congress the ability and authority to nullify the FCC’s actions by adopting a Resolution of Disapproval.
 In May 2018, the Senate voted 52-47 in favor of the CRA Resolution of Disapproval; it will now move to the House and would need a simple majority there plus the signature of the President to become law.
 Access ILA's Net Neutrality resources.

 Support Strengthening Loan Forgiveness for Public Servants